Parking can be a challenge at the best of times, but it’s especially tricky when you’re trying to squeeze into a small space.

 An additional useful feature is the optional guidelines that provide assistance while you park, by lining up correct angles so you can position your car and park with ease.

-Customers love how durable the construction of this license plate camera is, as it can handle all weather conditions come rain or snow.
+Customers love how durable the construction of this backup camera is, as it can handle all weather conditions come rain or snow.
 It isn’t slowed by lower temperatures and the IP69 waterproof rating ensures that water can’t seep in and damage your camera.

-This Esky license plate camera is a vast improvement on some of their older models now they’ve upgraded their LED lens and CMOS color resolution.
+The Esky backup plate camera is a vast improvement on some of their older models now they’ve upgraded their LED lens and CMOS color resolution.
 It has even clearer images and all-round better performance, so it’s a great option for anyone who needs a new backup camera.